What Is Ativan Withdrawal?

-Those who are addicted to Ativan will experience withdrawal when they quit using the drug.
+Those who are addicted to Ativan will experience withdrawal when they quit using the drug or rapidly decrease their dose.
 Even those who follow a prescription and only take the recommended dosage can have withdrawal symptoms.
 There are reports of people developing a physical dependence on Ativan in as little as a week.

 Withdrawal happens because your body becomes reliant on Ativan to function normally.
 When the drug is taken away, your brain, nervous system and organs must go through a period of adjustment as they relearn to function properly without Ativan.
 During this time, you will experience varying degrees of physical and psychological discomfort in the form of withdrawal symptoms.
-The severity and duration of these symptoms will depend on how much of the drug was used and for how long.
+The severity and duration of these symptoms will depend on how much of the drug was used and for how long, along with a number of other factors such as medical history and the presence of co-occurring mental health disorders.

 Get started on the road to recovery.